 “The most important accessory you can get are shoes and pedals that can keep you connected to the bike,” says Morton.
 Period.
 Full stop.

 Specialized biking shoes, which attach to the bike’s crank arms via a screwed-in cleat to special “clipless” attachments, have several benefits.
 The first is your ability to transfer power.
 Those beat-up Vans you’ve been using on your beach cruiser are leaking power with every rotation, while a specialized shoe, which features a rigid plastic or carbon fiber base, puts more muscle into every revolution.
 There’s also the added benefit of attachment, which allows you to pull as well as push, applying energy into 360 degrees of movement.
-Trust us, it’s night-and-day better than anything else.
+Trust us, it’s night and day better than anything else.

 Beyond this, the best at-home workout gear includes a water bottle that’s easy to drink from, since a glass of water will spill everywhere.
 And a fan helps move air around, reducing sweating, while two towels, including one on the handlebars for your face and another nearby to wipe the bike and the floor, are a great addition.
 A stand for a tablet or phone, if you’re streaming workouts, is also handy, and Bluetooth, sweat-resistant headphones are a must for noisy homes so that you can tune in to your workout and tune out distractions.

 Finally, a word on heart rate monitors.
-Options like the fitness trackers, can seamlessly integrate with new spinning bikes.
+Options like the fitness trackers can seamlessly integrate with new spinning bikes.
 “If you’re coming from a sedentary lifestyle it’s really important to be careful with yourself and pace yourself so you don’t overtrain,” Morton says.
 “Heart rate zone training can be really effective for that.”, which mounts on your forearm, are great for green beginners to safeguard against going too hard.
 As a bonus, many

 “Start where you can,” says Morton.
 For most, that means three to four workouts a week of 30 to 45 minutes each.
 Setting a routine, with specific days for your workouts, is also helpful, he adds.
 “Having those appointments in your head makes it easier for you to show up.”

 It’s also important to pace yourself, and not just in the individual workouts, but also in their frequency.
 It is easy to do too much, too fast.
-“People get so exited in the beginning,” he says.
+“People get so excited in the beginning,” he says.
 “You get your new bike and you just want to jump on it every day and spend hours.
 But if you do that, there’s a chance both your body and your mind might overdo it early.
 And you don’t want to knock yourself off.”

 Recovery, therefore, is king.
 A day off between workouts, at least at first, is highly recommended.
 Those days out of the saddle allow your body to replenish and rebuild, growing stronger for the next effort.
-As you build conditioning, you’ll be able to string together consecutive work days, but for now, go slow.
+As you build conditioning, you’ll be able to string together consecutive workdays, but for now, go slow.
 And a word from the wise: If you’re feeling flat or beat up, take a day off.

-As you grow more and more comfortable with the workouts, there are number of ways you can go.
+As you grow more and more comfortable with the workouts, there is a number of ways you can go.
 On the bike, you can branch into power zone training, which is based, at its most basic level, on levels of intensity.
 Once you perform an initial test, data can then be input into the Peloton app and applied to all workouts going forward, targeting your performance to achieve greater results.
 It can also act as a governor: “In power zone training, you avoid the possibility of overtraining, because it’s all custom fit to your level,” Morton says.

 You can also add in other exercises to complement your time in the saddle.
 Yoga is a perfect opposite, stretching on the floor where you’ve been contracting on the bike, as well as improving balance and forward flexion, the latter of which helps develop more equal musculature.
-Strength training, even with body weight, has its benefits, as does a similar-yet-different cardio exercise like running, which can tax you differently.
+Strength training, even with bodyweight, has its benefits, as does a similar-yet-different cardio exercise like running, which can tax you differently.
 “What we really all want is to move better and feel comfortable in our own skin, and the more ways we move, the more comfortable we are with movement,” Morton says.
-“Being able to move your body is the joy of
+“Being able to move your body is the joy of fitness.”